apache/jena-site/content/documentation/tdb2/tdb2_fuseki.md

 TDB2 is incorporated into Fuseki2, both in the full server, with UI, and [Fuseki2 basic server](../fuseki2/fuseki-embedded.html#fuseki-basic).

-In each case, the database needs to be defined in a configuration file, either a complete server configuration (see below) or as an entry in the `FUSEKI_BASE/configuration/` area of the full server.
+The TDB2 database can be in a configuration file, either a complete server configuration (see below) or as an entry in the `FUSEKI_BASE/configuration/` area of the full server.

+The command line start-up for Fuseki (both full and basic versions) uses the the `--tdb2` flag to modify the `--loc` argument to work with a TDB2 dataset.

 Example complete server configuration file for full or basic servers:
 The base URL will be of the form `http::/_host:port_/tdb2-database`.